-Miranda Suri writes speculative fiction, and has recently put her life of archaeological globe-trotting on hold to raise her rambunctious one-year old.
+Miranda Suri writes speculative fiction, and has recently put her life of archaeological globe-trotting on hold to raise her rambunctious two-year old.
 In the tiny sliver of time when she’s not writing or mothering, she can be found indulging one of her hobbies, which include knitting, practicing Pilates, and gardening.

 Her writing has appeared in anthologies and magazines, including Abyss & Apex, Mothership Zeta, Flash Fiction Online, Penumbra, Electric Spec, Every Day Fiction, Fictionvale, and Pseudopod.